 The Perry Preschool Program is the flagship intervention.
-Children are followed through age 40, although the available evidence is on children through age 27.
-The boost in IQ faded by the time the children were in second grade (see figure 14a), but the program had substantial effects on educational achievement.
-Test scores for the treatment group were consistently and significantly higher through age 14.
+Children are followed through age 40, with data collected annually from ages 3-11, and again at ages 14, 15, 19, 27 and 40.56 The boost in IQ faded by the time the children were in second grade (see figure 14a), but the program had substantial effects on educational achievement.
+Test scores for the treatment group were consistently and significantly higher through age 14, and as were literacy scores at 19 and 27.
 Participants had higher grades and were more likely to graduate from high school.
-Substantially less time was spent in special education, and higher high school graduation rates were achieved by participants (figure 14b).
-Participants were more likely to be employed56 and to earn more (figure 14c) and they were less dependent on welfare.
+Substantially less time was spent in special education or in repeating grades, and higher high school graduation rates were achieved by participants (figure 14b).
+Participants were more likely to be employed57 and to earn more (figure 14c) and they were less dependent on welfare.
 There was substantially less crime among participants (figure 14d)-both in terms of incidence and severity, a recurrent finding of early intervention programs (recall the evidence summarized in table 5).
 However, there was no significant difference in grade retention by age 27 between the two groups.
 Teenage pregnancy was lower, and marriage rates were higher by age 27 for program participants.